 Roderigo gazed up at the small child standing on the stairway.
 Her eyes took on a sinister gleam, and her smile widened into a sadistic sneer.
 It was beyond unsettling.
-Something about Twitch seemed to stir up a primal terror, something beyond her appearance.
+Something about Twitch seemed to stir up a primal terror, something her appearance alone couldn't explain.
 The air thickened with dread as she began to descend, one hand sliding down the railing as she displayed an almost casual attitude.
 Even Ash, who moments ago had refused to believe it, was visibly frightened.

 “I eat people.... that's not really fair.
 I eat a lot of things.
 Humans are just... my favorite.”
 She paused at the foot of the stairs, turning her head toward Roderigo.
 “Do you know why?”

-Roderigo moved to position himself between her and Ash.
+Roderigo positioned himself between her and Ash.
 “Tell me,” he said, reaching into his pocket for his revolver.
 He knew it wouldn't do him any good, but what other option did he have?

 “Well, humans think they're so special.
-Hybrids too, but they are unique in their own way.
-But really, both are animals.
+Hybrids too, but they are unique.
+Still, both are animals.
 Nothing more, nothing less.
-They act on instinct, have predetermined behavioral patterns... even mental illness is predictable in many ways.
+They act on instinct, have predetermined behavioral patterns... even mental illness is predictably in many ways.
 But they are, by far, the smartest animals.
 Chimps make tools, but humans make guns.
 They are capable of such complex abstract thought that they are to an extent able to ignore their biological programming.
 Which makes them special in my favorite way--no two humans or hybrids taste the same.”
 She turned to face her father, who flinched.
 “Daddy, I bet you'll taste like strawberries.”

-Twitch began singing along with the lyrics, her voice seeming split in three, each every so slightly different in pitch and just barely out of sync.
+Twitch began singing along with the lyrics, her voice seemingly dividing into three, each slightly different in pitch and just barely out of sync with the others.
 It gave Roderigo the impression of three individuals trying to sound like one, but missing the mark by a almost unnoticeable amount.